fortefairy/dorian-explorer/_essay/10-chapter-x..md

 “What can I do for you, Mr. Gray?” he said, rubbing his fat freckled hands.
 “I thought I would do myself the honour of coming round in person.
 I have just got a beauty of a frame, sir.
 Picked it up at a sale.
 Old Florentine.
-Came from Fonthill, I believe.
+Came from Fonthill,{% include essay/feature/aside.html aside-type="location" text="Fonthill Abbey was a Gothic Revival country house in Wiltshire, England conceived of by William Beckford.
+Beckford was also a writer and wrote the Gothic novel, Vathek.
+Notably, Beckford was bisexual and his life was marred by scandal related to his sexuality." objectid="dor046" %} I believe.
 Admirably suited for a religious subject, Mr. Gray.”

 “I am so sorry you have given yourself the trouble of coming round, Mr.